okfn/okfn.github.com/blog/_posts/2013-09-24-Full-stack-datavis-using-scraperwiki-d3-and-github.md

 once you're over the hump, things get a lot easier.
 This leaves you in the end thinking about the visualization or application you're building: not worrying about server security, costs and setup.

+This also means: Full stack datavisualization has become easier.
+You needed a team of specialists (sysadmins, backend-developers, designers) to do a decent dataviz: now you just learn the missing parts and you're able to pull it off.